Majority Audio

-Majority Audio, or simply Majority, is a British electronics company based in Cambridge that primarily manufactures audio equipment.
-Its products include soundbars, turntables, digital radios, as well as DVD players.
-Majority also market products under its sister brand, Oakcastle.
+Majority Audio, also known as Majority, is a British electronics company based in Cambridge that primarily manufactures audio equipment.
+Its products include soundbars, turntables and digital radios, as well as DVD players.
+Majority also market products under the brand Oakcastle.

 History

 Eddie Latham and PJ Scott founded Velocity Outlet in 2012, beginning as a side business for selling products on eBay.
 The pair eventually launched its own branded line of products called Majority, the first product being Majority Verb wireless speaker in 2014.
-The company expanded to selling in the continental Europe market in 2018 followed by the US in 2020.
+The company expanded to selling in the continental Europe market in 2018, followed by the US in 2020.

 Products

 Majority has marketed a variety of audio products including portable, tabletop and Hi-Fi units for amps.
-The Majority Histon is considered to be the budget digital radio unit.
+The Majority Histon is a budget digital radio unit.
 Other radios include: the Little Shelford, Eversden (water resistant), and Petersfield (pocket sized).

 All-in-one audio units for home, featuring radio, CD player and Bluetooth, have been made called Majority Oakington.
 In 2023, Majority launched the Bard and Quadriga connected home music systems.

-Majority also market portable media players.
+Majority also markets portable media players.
 The Majority MP3 Player (later renamed Majority MP3 Go) is a small, low-cost player with 16GB memory, Bluetooth, and a clip, first released in 2023.
 Later the company released the MP3 Pro.

 The company launched a budget turntable, Majority Moto, in 2024.
 It has an Audio-Technica cartridge.

 The company also produces tech under the Oakcastle brand.
 These are slightly cheaper compared to Majority-branded products.
 Oakcastle also sell some non-audiovisual products such as budget mobile phones.

-Recognition and ventures

-Majority has joined the Million Tree Initiative with the aim to plant a tree for every product sold.

-As of 2019, Majority is the second-largest brand of DAB radios in the UK.

-In 2021, the company was awarded a Queen's Award for Enterprise in the International Trade.